ITU-GammaTeam/GammaSwarm-Demo/README.md

 ###### NOTE

 It is very important for the flight order that the swarm forms a formation before each navigation.
 Navigation without entering the formation is not recommended.
-If you want the aircraft to navigate on its own, please see the [Individual Navigation](https://github.com/imamim/minSnap-CrazyFlie2.1) resource **:heavy_exclamation_mark:**
+If you want the aircraft to navigate on its own, please see the [Individual Navigation](https://github.com/imamim/minSnap-CrazyFlie2.1) repository **:heavy_exclamation_mark:**

 #### Mode List